 Spend a day at the various New Haven Colleges and Universities

 Although Yale University is the most historical of the higher education institutes in New Haven, there are many other colleges in town.
 The University of New Haven, Albertus Magnus College, and Gateway Community College all call the city of New Haven home.

 This is one of the most exciting things to do in New Haven, Connecticut.
 It’s something you’ll need to see to believe!
 Housed in the former New Haven Register newspaper’s building, Jordan’s Furniture is a chain of furniture stores in New England.

 Within each of their stores, they house different attractions.
-Their New Haven, Connecticut location houses It Adventure Indoor Ropes Course, boasts the largest indoor high ropes course in the world.
+Their New Haven, Connecticut location houses It Adventure Indoor Ropes Course, which boasts the largest indoor high ropes course in the world.
 It’s incredible!

-Pardee Seawall Park
+Walk along the coast at Pardee Seawall Park

 Enjoy the view from Lighthouse Point Park

 There are two main features of Lighthouse Point Park.
 First, the Five Mile Point Lighthouse, originally built in 1805 and decommissioned in 1877, was added to the National Registry of Historic Landmarks in 1990.